andrei-iovu/vagrant-home/README.md

 # vagrant-home
-All I need to deploy a vagrant enviroment
+All I need to deploy a vagrant enviroment based on Ubuntu 14.04 x64